Introduction

 Adding new tracks

-As well as the piano roll, the velocity map limits its editable scope to the active track.
-But in addition, if any notes are selected, the editable scope is limited to the selection, to make it easier to draw more complex ramps for different chunks of the track:
+The volume editor, like the piano roll, restricts its editable scope to the active clip.
+Furthermore, if any notes in the roll are selected, the editable scope is limited to the selection, making it easier to fine-tune and draw more complex ramps for different sections of the track.

 MIDI recording

-) will try to auto-detect the available and enabled MIDI input device, or provide a choice if there are more than one (the choice is “remembered” and can be changed later in the settings page):
+The record button (hotkey F12) will try to auto-detect the available and enabled MIDI input device, or will provide a selection if there are multiple (the choice is “remembered” and can be changed later in the settings page):

-If the recording mode is on, but the playback has not started yet, it will wait until it receives the first MIDI event and start recording & playback.
+If the recording mode is on, but playback has not yet started, it will wait until it receives the first MIDI event and start recording & playback.

 In the piano roll mode, it always records to the selected track/clip:

-In the pattern roll, it either records to the selected track/clip, or, if no piano clip is selected, it adds one, once the actual recording starts.
+In the pattern roll, it either records to the selected track/clip, or if no piano clip is selected, it adds one once the recording begins.

 Pattern roll